k9ordon/k9ordon.github.io/_posts/2016-03-10-meteor-a-lovestory.md

 ## „We need user accounts“

-Implementing authentication using ember.js or other client frameworks is really a pain.
-Drawing a login button in your mockups, implementation for the client, a backend service that does the user logic, session handling, emailing … yadda yadda yadda.
+Implementing authentication using ember.js or similar client frameworks can be really time-consuming: Implementation for the client, a backend service that does the user logic, session handling, emailing … yadda yadda yadda.
 As Metero.js is a full stack framework **Meteor.js packages are also full stack**.

 So let's point you to the fast lane: